Winter-Summer terms will meet fully online & Fall term will meet in a hybrid format

 Starting with the 2020 Winter term, the Course of Study School of Ohio uses Populi, an online learning management system.
 The below PDFs are step-by-step guides to different aspects of Populi.
-Populi has further information to help at Introduction to Populi and For Students (additionally, here's a video from Populi showing how to submit an assignment).
-Online registration for 2020 and 2021 opened on Populi in January 2020; directions for the online registration process are available on our registration page and in the PDF below.
+Populi has further information to help at Introduction to Populi and For Students, and below this section you can view help videos from Populi.
+Online registration opened on Populi in January 2020 and directions for the online registration process are available on our registration page and in the PDF below.
 If you are a current COSSO student and need access to Populi (or if the link to set up your password expired), please email email@example.com.

 The COS Populi is located at https://cosohio.populiweb.com/